adriankarlen/textfox/readme.md

   --tf-rounding: 0px; /* Border radius used through out the config */
   --tf-margin: 0.8rem; /* Margin used between elements in sidebery */
   --tf-display-horizontal-tabs: none; /* If horizontal tabs should be shown, none = hidden, block = shown */
+  --tf-display-window-controls: none; /* If the window controls should be shown, none = hidden, flex = shown */
   --tf-display-nav-buttons: none; /* If the navigation buttons (back, forward) should be shown, none = hidden, flex = shown */
   --tf-display-urlbar-icons: none; /* If the icons inside the url bar should be shown, none = hidden, flex = shown */
   --tf-display-sidebar-tools: flex; /* If the "Customize sidebar" button on the sidebar should be shown, none = hidden, flex = shown */